arunrr/toDoList/README.md

 # toDoList
-A simple to do list web page.
+A simple to do list web page using only HTML and CSS.